OpenSecuritySummit/oss2020/content/tracks/DevSecOps/_index.md

 ---
-title        : CISO
+title        : DevSecOPs
 type         : track
 featured     : yes
 owasp-project: no
 when_day     : Wed
 when_time    :
 session_slack:
-description  : Sessions focusing on CISO areas of concern and making security scale organizers   :
+description  : Sessions focusing on the DevSecOps tools and techniques to embed security as part of CI/CD pipelines organizers   :
   - Dinis Cruz
 ---

-Sessions focusing on CISO areas of concern and making security scale
+Sessions focusing on the DevSecOps tools and techniques to embed security as part of CI/CD pipelines